Polish People's Republic: Demographics

 According to the national census, which took place on 14 February 1946, the population of Poland was 23.9 million, out of which 32% lived in cities and towns, and 68% lived in the countryside.
-The 1950 census (3 December 1950) showed the population rise to 25 million, and the 1960 census (6 December 1960) placed the population of Poland at 29.7 million.
+The 1950 census (3 December 1950) showed the population rose to 25 million, and the 1960 census (6 December 1960) placed the population of Poland at 29.7 million.
 In 1950, Warsaw was again the biggest city, with a population of 804,000 inhabitants.
 Second was Łódź (pop.
 620,000), then Kraków (pop.
 344,000), Poznań (pop.
 321,000), and Wrocław (pop.
 309,000).

 Females were the majority in the country.
 In 1931, there were 105.6 women for 100 men.
-In 1946, the difference grew to 118.5/100, but in subsequent years, number of males grew, and in 1960, the ratio was 106.7/100.
+In 1946, the difference grew to 118.5/100, but in subsequent years, the number of males grew, and in 1960, the ratio was 106.7/100.

-Most Germans were expelled from Poland and the annexed east German territories at the end of the war, while many Ukrainians, Rusyns and Belarusians lived in territories incorporated into the USSR.
+Most Germans were expelled from Poland and the annexed eastern German territories at the end of the war, while many Ukrainians, Rusyns and Belarusians lived in territories incorporated into the USSR.
 Small Ukrainian, Belarusian, Slovak, and Lithuanian minorities resided along the borders, and a German minority was concentrated near the southwestern city of Opole and in Masuria.
 Groups of Ukrainians and Polish Ruthenians also lived in western Poland, where they were forcefully resettled by the authorities.

 As a result of the migrations and the Soviet Union's radically altered borders under the rule of Joseph Stalin, the population of Poland became one of the most ethnically homogeneous in the world.
 Virtually all people in Poland claim Polish nationality, with Polish as their native tongue.

+Life expectancy in Poland was around 46 in the 1930s and this dropped by 20-25 years after World War II, life expectancy began to rapidly increase to 70 years by the 1960s and infant mortality which had long been one of the highest in Europe, became comparable to or even better than other European nations such as Portugal, Italy, and Austria.
+Life expectancy by the late 1960s was only a few years behind England, Wales and West Germany, which had been higher by nearly 20 years pre-war.
+This rapid progress, however, began to stagnate in large part due to the high rates of smoking.